Kitware/CMake/Help/command/ctest_build.rst

 for submission with the :command:`ctest_submit` command.

-The :variable:`CTEST_BUILD_COMMAND` variable may be set to explicitly specify the build command line.
+The :variable:`CTEST_BUILD_COMMAND` variable may be set to explicitly specify the build command line when no preset is selected.
 Otherwise the build command line is computed automatically based on the options given.

 The options are: